M. N. Miller’s 2019 Year In Film

 10. Dragged Across Concrete

-You simply can never know what is going to happen next in Zahler’s pulp-fiction exploitation tale that is a brutal, uncompromising, unapologetic, and often repugnant journey that is compulsively watchable.
+You simply can never know what will happen next in Zahler’s pulp-fiction exploitation tale, a brutal, uncompromising, unapologetic, and compulsively watchable, and often repugnant journey.

 9. The Peanut Butter Falcon